A small group of landlords is behind most of D.C.’s evictions, report says

 One reason for the volume of filings is the cheap cost of eviction paperwork in Washington, the researchers argue.
 According to the paper, it costs $15 to file an eviction, the lowest among the largest 50 American cities.
 “The barrier to eviction is too low here, and it allows [landlords] to misuse the court system as a money collection agency,” said Rosen.

-The researchers say the patterns they found in the data for 2014 to 2018 probably remain in effect today and that the disparities in eviction rates among the wards have likely widened due to the economic downturn caused by the coronavirus pandemic.
+The researchers say the patterns they found in the data for 2014 to 2018 probably remain in effect today and that the disparities in eviction rates among the wards have probably widened because of the economic downturn caused by the coronavirus pandemic.

 These findings are more detailed than many eviction studies because of a unique data-sharing agreement between the researchers and the city.
 “In a lot of places, you just don’t have the sort of fine-grained data to do the work that we were able to do,” said McCabe, an associate professor of sociology at Georgetown.